mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Same as export_data_model, only the created data model will contain only information required for visualization
   | in CellBlender.
-This makes the loading of themodel by CellBlender faster and also allows to avoid potential
+This makes the loading of the model by CellBlender faster and also allows to avoid potential
   | compatibility issues.
   | Must be called after model initialization.

   | Example: `1520_sphere_collision/model.py <https://github.com/mcellteam/mcell_tests/blob/mcell4_dev/tests/pymcell4_positive/1520_sphere_collision/model.py>`_